-The origination of green tea began in China tracing all the way back to 2737 B.C.
-The discovery occurred by accident when the Chinese Emperor Shennong mistakenly drank water that had a tea leaf boiled in it.
-Emperor Shennong found the flavor incredibly refreshing and thus, a new beverage was created.
+The origin of green tea began in China during the year 2737 BC.
+This discovery happened by chance when the Chinese Emperor Shennong accidentally drank boiling water with a tea leaf in it.
+The Emperor found the flavor incredibly refreshing, Since then, a new drink has been discovered.

 In 800 AD during the Tang Dynasty, A Chinese man named Lu Yu published an innovative book known as “Classic Tea”.
 This book was the first written work explaining the culture and art of green tea.